leanote/leanote-ios/Pods-bak/QBImagePickerController/README.md

 #### Specify the albums to be shown

-Use `groupTypes` property to specify the albums to be shown.
+Use `assetCollectionSubtypes` property to specify the albums to be shown.
 The code below shows the default value.

-    imagePickerController.groupTypes = @[
+    imagePickerController.assetCollectionSubtypes = @[
-        @(ALAssetsGroupSavedPhotos), // Camera Roll
+        @(PHAssetCollectionSubtypeSmartAlbumUserLibrary), // Camera Roll
-        @(ALAssetsGroupPhotoStream), // My Photo Stream
+        @(PHAssetCollectionSubtypeAlbumMyPhotoStream), // My Photo Stream
-        @(ALAssetsGroupAlbum) // User Albums
+        @(PHAssetCollectionSubtypeSmartAlbumPanoramas), // Panoramas
+        @(PHAssetCollectionSubtypeSmartAlbumVideos), // Videos
+        @(PHAssetCollectionSubtypeSmartAlbumBursts) // Bursts
     ];

 The albums will be ordered as you specified.
+User's albums are always shown after the smart albums.

 #### Specify the media type to be shown

-Use `filterType` to filter the assets to be shown.
+Use `mediaType` to filter the assets to be shown.
-The default value is `QBImagePickerControllerFilterTypeNone`.
+The default value is `QBImagePickerMediaTypeAny`.

-    // Show videos only
-    imagePickerController.filterType = QBImagePickerControllerFilterTypeVideos;
+    imagePickerController.mediaType = QBImagePickerMediaTypeVideo;

 #### Showing information